Mac Won't Accept Password After Update? Here's the Fix

 Hope at least one of them helps you regain access to your Mac.

-In addition, to avoid more system issues, you'd better do a thorough cleaning of your Mac regularly.
-BuhoCleaner offers you professional Mac cleaning and performance monitoring features.
+In addition, to prevent potential system issues, it’s a good idea to clean your Mac regularly.
+BuhoCleaner provides professional tools for Mac cleaning and performance monitoring.

 FAQs